A gentle, lightweight vitamin C gel that layers easily, delivers steady glow, and rarely causes that sharp sting—ideal for daily use.

 How to tell if your serum has oxidized (and when to toss it)

-Vitamin C is famous for turning on you when exposed to air, light, and heat.
-An oxidized serum is not automatically “dangerous,” but it is often less effective and more likely to irritate.
-Watch for a noticeable darkening in color, a new metallic or “off” smell, and a sudden increase in stinging when your routine otherwise has not changed.
+Vitamin C formulas can lose freshness when exposed to air, light, and heat.
+An oxidized serum is often less effective and may become more irritating.
+Common warning signs include a much darker color, a new metallic or unpleasant smell, or a sudden increase in stinging even though the rest of your routine has not changed.

 See also